 Our current travel policy involves a partnership with a holding company.
 They combine our beer deliveries with their own, meaning we reduce our transportation use by a minimum of 120 miles per week.

 Currently, our own fleet of vehicles leaves something to be desired.
 It is therefore paramount that our deliveries are strategic while we search for greener and financially viable alternatives.
 Our logistics manager, delivery drivers and sales team work closely to ensure that a) routes are planned carefully, and b) our vans are full before they pull out of the gate.
+Last year we bought two new vans with upgraded engines allowing us to travel in lower carbon zones.

 We are working hard to acquire a fleet of electric vehicles and welcome contacts who can assist us in this area.

 As well as making responsible changes to how our business operates, we also want to enable and empower our customers to make changes too.
 We have installed EVC points at two of our Nottingham pubs, the Poppy and Pint in Lady Bay, and the Embankment on Trent Bridge.
 The latter is the most rapid charging facility in Nottingham – ideally located on the main transport route into the south of the city.
 Both are powered by renewable energy.
+More venues will be considered where space comes available.

 These investments are part of our commitment to a collective future where electric vehicles are the norm.